cep-sose2024/binary_knights/README2.md

 - Signing Algorithms:
     - RSA
-    - ECDSA (heißt bei mac anders, ist eig deprecated)
+    - ECDSA (according to the documentation of Apple, kSecAttrKeyTypeECDSA and kSecAttrKeyTypeECSECPrimeRandom is used instead for ECDSA)

 - Hashing Algorithms:
     - SHA224